garenyondem/garenyondem/README.md

-Hi there! 👋
+👋 Hi there!

-I'm currently a full-time Lead Backend Developer with experience in designing and building scalable, efficient backend systems.
+I'm a Lead Backend Developer with a passion for designing and building scalable, efficient, and high-performance backend systems.

-You can find some of my open-source work here.
+Over the years, I've worked across industries like gaming, ride-hailing, and enterprise applications, focusing on cloud-native architectures, system optimization, and team leadership.

+📂 Check out my open-source projects below!
+Always open to collaboration and ideas.

 Hope you like them!